Foods and Meal in Japan

 So, the other dishes are the supporting roles to eat rice deliciously.

-Rice & Bread Main dish of Japanese foods Japanese soup Japanese pickles
+Rice & Bread Japanese soup Japanese pickles

 Rice and Bread